JovanMoolah/GesturetoSpeech/README.md

 Gestures for '0' and 'o', and 'v' and '2' are the same.
 If the previous gesture is a number, the gesture is '0' and '2'.
 If the previous gesture is a letter, the gesture is 'o' and 'v'.
 Default states for those gestures are 'o' and '2'.

-Additional gestures: 'delete', 'enter' and 'space' are used to delete text, start speech and separte words.
+Additional gestures: 'delete', 'enter' and 'space', are used to delete text, start speech and separte words.

 Gestures glosses can also be cutomized to user-defined text